wanforge/quotes/README.md

 ## W
 - 🌻 Wisdom is a kind of knowledge.
 It is knowledge of the nature, career, and consequences of human values.
+- 🔖 When one tugs at a single thing in nature, he finds it attached to the rest of the world.
 - 🥁 We have two ears and one mouth so that we can listen twice as much as we speak.
 - 🥁 We live in a society bloated with data yet starved for wisdom.
 We're connected 24/7, yet anxiety, fear, depression and loneliness are at an all-time high.
 We must course-correct.
 - 🧧 When you see a man of worth, think of how you may emulate him.
 When you see one who is unworthy, examine yourself.